darcar31/blog-posts/slack-node/slack-node.md

 - Input Element: `cute_animal_name_element`

 ### Handling Modal Submit
-With our callback on the block payload, we can again use the interactions API to listen for a modal submission.
+With our callback on the block payload, we can again use the Interactive Messages API to listen for a [modal submission](https://api.slack.com/reference/interaction-payloads/views).

 ```
 slackInteractions.viewSubmission('cute_animal_modal_submit' , async (payload) => {